THE SHORT STORY DAY AFRICA PRIZE

 In 2018, Short Story Day Africa is seeking innovative short fiction set in the rooms, the passages, the bars and the lobbies of hotels across the continent, as well as metafiction exploring Africa as a hotel herself.
 If these walls could talk, what story would they tell?

 * Please note, due to a lack of funding submissions will incur a small fee which pays for the Submittalbe platform.
 The fee is in dollars HOWEVER you do not need a dollar account to pay.
 All currencies are accepted and your bank will convert the amount taken off your account into local currency.
 Thank you for your understanding.
+To enter, click on the Submit button at the bottom of this page, once you've read through the terms and conditions of entry.

 PLEASE READ SUBMISSIONS GUIDELINES AND TERMS & CONDITIONS OF ENTRY TO THE PRIZE BELOW BEFORE YOU ENTER.